minji2687/minji2687/README.md

 Frontend Developer with 5 years of experience building web and mobile services.

-I build reliable user experiences for complex data and real-world operations.
+Interested in building reliable user experiences for complex data, real-world operations, and thoughtful product design.

 ---